What is Anaerobic Exercise?

 Is Anaerobic Exercise Bad for You?

 For most people, anaerobic exercise is not bad for you, but it should not be the only form of exercise.
 Aerobic training is vital to maintain cardiovascular health.
 Anaerobic exercise can help to speed up your metabolism, which is important for weight loss.
-A combination of the aerobic and anaerobic training is important.
+A combination of aerobic and anaerobic training is important.

 What is the Benefit of Anaerobic Training?